nollenr/AWS-Terraform-CRDB-Multi-Region/MORETHAN3REGIONS.md

 **It is up to the user to determine if the instance types, storage, etc. is available in the regions being selected.**

 I suggest doing a clean clone of the repo everytime this is executed.

+NOTE:  the server running the Multi-Region terraform with more than 3 regions requires a substansial amount of horsepower.

 1. The scripts to generate the instances and networking require that the scripts can read your `terraform.tfvars` file.
 In order to do that, the `python-hcl2` library is required.